CellCentric Lead Optimisation Campaign – CCS1477

 CellCentric are developing new treatments for cancer based on their understanding of epigenetics.
-Having investigated over 50 potential drug targets, they have focused on small molecule inhibitors against histone acetyl transferases p300 and CBP.
+Having investigated over 50 potential drug targets, Sygnature’s collaboration with CellCentric delivered CCS1477, a novel orally bioavailable selective inhibitor of histone acetyl transferases p300 and CBP.

 - Our collaboration delivered CCS1477, a novel orally bioavailable selective inhibitor of histone acetyl transferases p300 and CBP